ervinb/ervinb.github.io/_posts/2021-10-19-slo-alerting-for-mortals.md

 This is an attempt to break down the concept of SLO alerting as much as possible.
 Step-by-step, each concept will be illustrated and occasionally animated.

+My hope is that the short material presented here is intuitive enough for it to stick, and to serve as a base for further research.

+I will try to demistify concepts such as burn rate, error budget, and multi-window alerts.

 ## SLOs and SLIs

 Service level objective (SLO).
 It represents how reliably the service is delivering "value" to its users.